-In minimally invasive heart surgery, heart (cardiac) surgeons perform heart surgery through small incisions in the side of the chest, between the ribs, to reach the heart.
+In minimally invasive heart surgery, surgeons make small incisions in the side of the chest, between the ribs, to reach the heart.
 Surgeons perform the procedure using long instruments.

 Robotic heart surgery treats mitral regurgitation: Ed's story